Rajat-Raghuvanshi-0512/duckcart-internship/README.md

 ## 🛠 ENVIRONMENT VARIABLES

-Before running the server you should create a .env file in the server folder and the following env variables
+Before running the server you should create .env file in the server folder and add the following env variables

 PORT=